rsyslog/rsyslog-doc/source/configuration/modules/imfile.rst

 * 1 - paragraph: there is a blank line between log messages.
 * 2 - indented: new messages start at the beginning of a line.
 If a line starts with a space or tab ("\\t") it is part of the previous message.

+**This paramater is deprecated.
+DO NOT use it, because it would be removed in future releases**.

 ================  =================
 startmsg.regex:   "POSIX ERE regex"
 Default:          none
 Available since:  8.10.0
 ================  =================

 This option allows more complex multi-line messages, using provided regex as a start of new messages.
-As it is using regular expressions, it's more flexible than *readMode* but at the cost of lower performance.
+As it is using regular expressions, it's more flexible than *readMode* but at the cost of lower performance when working with complex regular expressions.

 Note that *readMode* and *startmsg.regex* cannot both be defined for the same input.